DIRECTORS & ADVISORS

 Here’s our Board of Directors, with the year they joined the Board in parentheses.
 Click on a name to find more about them.

-Ben DormaN, Chair
+Ben Dorman, Chair

 Ben Dorman was born in London, England, and after graduating from Trinity College, Cambridge in Mathematics, he came to Canada for graduate work, first at Queen's University at Kingston and then at the University of Victoria, obtaining a PhD and the Gold Medal of the Governor-General.